CALL TODAY 646-846-1136 | EMAIL

 Click to see all of our Healthgrades best doctors awards

 In this informative article, we will explore laparoscopic surgery, its advantages, and the range of procedures it encompasses.
 Advancements in surgical techniques have revolutionized the field of medicine, allowing for more precise and minimally invasive procedures.
 Laparoscopic surgery, also known as keyhole surgery, has gained popularity for its numerous benefits compared to traditional open surgery.
-Lenox Hill Surgeons, a leading general surgery practice in Manhattan, specializes in this type of surgery, offering patients advanced and minimally invasive treatment options.
+Lenox Hill Minimally Invasive Surgery, a leading general surgery practice in Manhattan, specializes in this type of surgery, offering patients advanced and minimally invasive treatment options.

 Laparoscopic surgery is a minimally invasive surgical technique that utilizes small incisions and specialized surgical instruments.
 It involves the use of a laparoscope, a thin tube with a camera and light source, which allows the surgeon to visualize the surgical area in high definition.
 The images captured by the laparoscope are projected onto a monitor, guiding the surgeon throughout the procedure.